9 Best Asian Boys’ Love (BL) Dramas That Define the Genre

 Cherry Magic!
 Thirty Years of Virginity Can Make You a Wizard?!

-Japanese BLs are known for their exceptionally sweet and romantic storylines and Cherry Magic hits that gooey spot for many viewers!
-We know the title sounds very out of pocket but the series is actually wholesome.
+Japanese BLs are known for their exceptionally sweet and romantic storylines, and Cherry Magic hits that gooey spot for many viewers!
+We know the title sounds very out of pocket, but give this series a chance and you’ll quickly see why audiences love it.
 Released in 2020, the manga-based series starred Eiji Akaso and Keita Machida (who you might recognise as the dashing Karube in Alice in Borderland!).
-The drama was so popular in Japan that a sequel movie was also made in 2022.
+The drama was so popular in Japan that a sequel movie was made in 2022.

-It’s based on a Japanese legend whereby an individual will gain mythical powers if they are a virgin at 30 years old.
+Cherry Magic is based on a Japanese legend that believes an individual will gain mythical powers if they are a virgin at 30 years old.
 Kiyoshi Adachi, who is a socially awkward office worker, is inexperienced in love and wakes up with powers that allow him to read people’s minds through touch.
 By accident, he finds out that his popular co-worker Yuichi Kurosawa is actually in love with him!
 What does Adachi do with this information?

 Semantic Error

 Not one to fall behind on the trend, South Korea has also recently started producing its own BLs.
-While the stance on LGBT+ remains taboo and controversial, the release of several BL shows has helped change the sentiments surrounding same-sex love—and 2022’s Semantic Error is one of them.
-To say it was a success is an understatement.
-It was number one on Watcha (a popular Korean streaming platform), had so many viewers logging onto the platform that the government thought it was a cyber attack, and ranked third in popularity amongst all Korean dramas—beating Business Proposal and Our Beloved Summer.
+While the stance on LGBT+ remains taboo and controversial in the country, the release of several BL shows has helped change the sentiments surrounding same-sex love—and 2022’s Semantic Error is one of them.
+To say the series was a success is an understatement.
+While airing, Semantic Error became number one on Watcha (a popular Korean streaming platform) and had so many viewers logging onto the platform that the government thought it was a cyber attack.
+It also ranked third in popularity amongst all Korean dramas, beating out Business Proposal and Our Beloved Summer.

 History